xinaam/sdk-sample-android/README.md

  - `fun isPlaying():Boolean`
 	 This return `true` if currently the player is playing and `false` if not.
  - `fun setPlaybackControllerCallback{}`
 	 This allows to set a callback based on the states of the player at different times.
-This function accepts a lambda function that is passed `PlaybackControllerState` object as an argument to the function.
+This function accepts a lambda function that is passed `PlaybackControllerState` object and a `String` error as arguments to the function.
 This lambda function is called whenever the state of the player changes. `PlaybackControllerState` is an enum class with the following options representing the corresponding player states:
 	 - `PlaybackControllerState.STATE_BUFFERING`
 	 - `PlaybackControllerState.STATE_IDLE`
 	 - `PlaybackControllerState.STATE_ENDED`
 	 - `PlaybackControllerState.STATE_READY`
 	 - `PlaybackControllerState.STATE_PREPARED`
+	 - `PlaybackControllerState.STATE_ERROR`

 #### Cleanup